Dion: Distributed Orthonormalized Updates: Experimental Results

-\autoref{fig:scale} shows validation loss curves across three model sizes.
-We compare Dion with rank fraction $r/d = 1/2$, $1/4$, and $1/16$, where $r$ is Dion's low-rank factor and $d$ is the hidden dimension of each Transformer model.
-Larger models appear more robust towards sparsification.
-At a scale of 3B parameters, Dion with $r = d/2$ and $d/4$ roughly match Muon, even though Muon uses full-rank orthonormalization.
-Furthermore, the gap between $r = d/16$ and $r = d/2$ diminishes as the model size increases.
-Considering that modern LLMs are typically far larger than 3B parameters, these results suggest that $1/16$ and potentially lower rank fractions are realistic for practical use.
+\autoref{fig:scale} reports validation loss curves across three model scales.
+We compare Dion with rank fractions $r/d \in \{1/2,\,1/4,\,1/16\}$, where $r$ is the update rank and $d$ the hidden dimension. \textbf{Larger models are more tolerant of lower ranks:} at 3B parameters, Dion with $r=d/2$ or $d/4$ performs on par with full-rank Muon, and the gap between $r=d/16$ and $r=d/2$ narrows substantially.
+Full experimental details are provided in \autoref{details:model}.

-In \autoref{fig:density-batch} (left), we compare the peak convergence rates of Dion and Muon across multiple model sizes.
-We use $r=d$ for Dion, since Muon computes full-rank updates.
-For each size, we define a target validation loss, selected to match the loss achieved by AdamW after consuming approximately 80\% of the Chinchilla-optimal token count.
-We show the \emph{steps ratio}---the number of steps required by AdamW to reach the target loss, divided by the steps required by Dion or Muon.
-Dion consistently achieves a faster reduction in loss per training step than both Muon and AdamW across all model scales.
-See \autoref{details:model} for full experimental details.